hatakkey/MAG-integrated/docs/installation_verification.md

 ## 2. **SCTP is supported on host machine**

 - Check if SCTP is supported on your host machine as the communication between HSS and MME is via SCTP and needs to be enabled on your host machine.
-- If you don’t have SCTP enabled, then a 4G session will fail with error  and you need to install SCTP.
+- If you don’t have SCTP enabled, then a 4G session will fail with error and you need to install SCTP In MME.log
-In MME.log
 ```bash
 ERROR: pid:Main in fd_sctp_create_bind_server@sctp.c:829: ERROR: in '(*sock = socket(family, SOCK_STREAM, IPPROTO_))' : Protocol not supported